-The Governmental Units named in Part A - 1987 SERIES AB through 2008 SERIES B - previously sold Municipal Bonds to the Bank which are not State guaranteed.
+The Governmental Units named in 1987 SERIES A through 2011 SERIES B previously sold Municipal Bonds to the Bank.
+Loan agreements pertaining to Municipal Bonds named in 2011 SERIES C were executed by the Governmental Units and the Bank.

 Each loan agreement provides that, simultaneously with the delivery of the Governmental Unit's bond or bonds to the Bank, the Governmental Unit shall furnish to the Bank an opinion of bond counsel satisfactory to the Bank which shall set forth amoung other things that said Governmental Unit's bond or bonds will constitute valid general obligations of the Governmental Unit.
-The loan agreements for Part B also provide that the opinion of bond counsel set forth that the Governmental Unit's bond or bonds will be guaranteed as to payment of principal and interest by a pledge of full faith and credit of the State.